18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 #### Are you attending a conference or training at a conference?

-Conferences, training at conferences, and training involving travel require Salesforce approval.
+Conferences and training at conferences require Salesforce approval.
 [Pia](mailto:pia.scott@gsa.gov) will create this Salesforce Event Approval request, so no action is required on your part.
 You will receive two notifications via comment in C2: submission and approval.
 Further instructions will be provided, based upon the training request type.

 #### Does the training or conference require travel?

 For requests involving travel, you must complete and attach a PDF copy of your budget to your C2 request using the template provided [here](https://docs.google.com/spreadsheets/d/1uJaGMXJOwURruaPdV7PU5B7Q22_iyF8Q2Gk2uamDG8Y/edit#gid=0).

 Once your request has been recommended for approval by Pia, approved in C2 by the 18F Director of Operations, and marked as purchased, you may begin booking travel in [Concur](https://travel.gsa.gov).
 The operations team will add [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov) as an observer to your C2 request once it is fully approved, so you **do not need** to get an email of approval from your supervisor *unless* you anticipate that you will exceed your attached budget by more than 20%, or you need to travel to or from a city that is different from your home of record.
 Feel free to reach out in [#travel](https://gsa-tts.slack.com/messages/travel/) or to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov) for guidance.
-Don't forget to [stamp and submit](https://handbook.18f.gov/travel-guide-3-approval/#iv-submit-authorization-for-approval) your authorization so it gets reviewed and approved by the 18F travel team!
+Don't forget to [stamp and submit](/travel-guide-3-approval/#iv-submit-authorization-for-approval) your authorization so it gets reviewed and approved by the 18F travel team!

 If this is your first time on government travel, you have some preliminary work to do.
-To complete the necessary steps before travel, follow the steps to [get set up in Concur](https://handbook.18f.gov/first-time-travel-get-in-concur-post-olu/).
+To complete the necessary steps before travel, follow the steps to [get set up in Concur](/first-time-travel-get-in-concur-post-olu/).
-You will also need to [apply for a travel card](https://handbook.18f.gov/first-time-travel-travel-card/).
-It is the required payment method for your government travel expenses, such as lodging, transportation, meals, etc.
+You will also need to [apply for a travel card](/first-time-travel-travel-card/).
+It is the required payment method for your government travel expenses, such as lodging, transportation, etc.

 #### Does your request require international travel?